stefanGT44/Snapshots-on-a-Distributed-Peer-to-Peer-System/README.md

 Implementation of a <b>snapshot algorithm</b> that retrieves the current total balance (of bitcakes - currency) in a distributed peer to peer system in which a large number of transactions are constantly being made.
 The snapshot algorithm is a mix between the <b>Lai Yang - Li</b> and the <b>Spezialetti-Kearns algorithms</b>.

 ## Overview
-The peer to peer network is a graph where communication between nodes is <b>asinhronous and non-FIFO</b>.<br>
+The peer to peer network is a graph where communication between nodes is <b>asynchronous and non-FIFO</b>.<br>
-Two nodes can communicate only if they are connected (adjecent) on the graph. <br>
+Two nodes can communicate only if they are connected (adjacent) on the graph. <br>
 Each node has a starting bitcake amount.
-Constant transactions rapidly change this value, which in addition to the asinhronous and non-FIFO communication makes it hard to retrieve the corrent total currency in the system, due to late or unrecieved transaction messages at the time of computation. <br>
+Constant transactions rapidly change this value, which in addition to the asynchronous and non-FIFO communication makes it hard to retrieve the current total currency in the system, due to late or unreceived transaction messages at the time of computation. <br>
 This problem is solved by a mix of two algorithms:
 1. Lai Yang - Li variation (enables each node to perform multiple snapshots at a time)
 2. Specialetti - Kearns (enables multiple nodes to perform a snapshot concurrently by working together)